CurtR95/ParryGame/design-doc.md

 Example enemies:
 - Simple Enemy, engages in melee range only, simple four standard directions.
 Can only be attacked after winning a bout or mid bout.
-- Range Enemy, engage in randged combat only, diagnols only.
+- Range Enemy, engage in randged combat only, diagonal s only.
 Can be attacked anytime.
 - Charger, will chase the player with a single directional, always the opposite direction they are charging in.
 If the player is in melee range already they will shove the player back with a harmless attack.
 Can be attacked from either behind, or by winning a bout.
 - Mini Boss, String of commands shown from left to right.
 Can only be attacked after winning a bout or mid bout.
 - Advanced Enemy, strings together one melee with push and one ranged.
 Can only be attacked after winning a bout or mid bout.